 SFC will notify each organization of its final approval.

-Appropriations

-Appropriations cannot be made to an organization designated to be in bad financial standing by the Audit/Oversight Committee.

-The Open Hearing

-Each RSO that has submitted a budget will be assigned a hearing open to the public, called an SFC meeting.
-All explanations and pleadings of the budget will be heard at this time.

-During the fiscal year budget hearings in the Spring Semester, the Committee will reserve the right to delay making decisions until all RSOs, which have submitted their budget request by the deadline, have been given the opportunity to explain and plead their budget.

 Only students of Longwood University can present budgets on behalf of their organization to the SFC.
 No advisor of any organization may present budgets or request funds.

-Appeals

-If an RSO or individual finds the budget recommendations unsatisfactory, an appeal may be filed.
-Appeals must adhere to the guidelines provided in these bylaws under Appeals.

 Action of the Budget

 The SFC shall present recommendations to the Student Senate for approval.

 The Student Senate shall either approve as submitted or disapprove with specific recommendations for changes to be made.
 The SFC shall then reconvene, act on recommendation for the change, and resubmit the budget for approval.

+Appeals

+If an RSO or individual finds the budget recommendations unsatisfactory, an appeal may be filed.
+Appeals must adhere to the guidelines provided in these bylaws under Appeals.

 The Veto Process